How to Become a Licensed Behavioral Therapist

 Learn how to become a behavioral therapist.
 Research the education and license information and experience required for starting a career in behavioral therapy.

 Behavioral therapy is a type of therapy that is based on behavioral science research.
 Therapists in this field, sometimes referred to as mental health professionals or counselors, help individuals change their behavior or their ways of reacting to certain conditions, as well as help them gain self-control.
+By learning their clients' personalities, skills and abilities, professionals in this field can develop specific treatment plans to help individuals lead healthy and emotionally stable lives.
+They can work in hospitals, clinics, schools or even private practice.
+Patience and a positive outlook are often required to work effectively with individuals seeking behavioral therapy.

 The following table outlines the requirements for behavioral therapists: